kanflo/pymirror-bambulab/docs/readme.rst

    :height: 137
    :alt: Bambulab log on

-Pressing the "Log in" button send a code to your email address, just like when logging in to BambuStudio.
+Pressing the "Log in" button sends a code to your email address, just like when logging in to BambuStudio.
 Enter the code on the next screen and you should be logged in.

 =========
 Security?